It’s Contest Time! Learn and find eveything you need to compete in, attend, or hold a speech contest.

 It all begins in the Club.
 Club contest winners (or nominees) advance to and compete in Area Contests.
 Area winners advance to Division Contests, and Division winners to the District Contest.
 District Winners of the International Contest advance to International Levels, for a chance to compete in the World Championship of Public Speaking.

 The “International Speech” Contest is held every year.
-In addition to this, District 33 is holding a Tall Tales contest, and a Spanish Humorous contest.
+In addition to this, District 33 is holding an Evaluation Contest, and a Spanish Speech Contest (International Format).

-This year the district speech contests will be held virtually.
+This year the district speech contests will be held in a Hybrid Format.
 Each contest is a completely separate event with its own contestants, judges, and so on.

 Contestants present a five to seven minute speech on any subject they choose.
 All districts must conduct this contest.